-Truck weight and inspection stations.
+• Truck weight and inspection stations.
 In addition to the ITS infrastructure listed above and found in almost every California county, Solano County also hosts a pair of Caltrans truck scales.
 These facilities, located on I-80 just east of Suisun Valley Road and the I-80/I-680/SR-12 interchange, weigh large cargo trucks and conduct other safety inspections.
-The westbound truck scales were constructed in 1958; the eastbound scales were redesigned, relocated and rebuilt in 2013 by Caltrans and STA, and are operated by the California Highway Patrol (CHP.).
+The eastbound scales were redesigned, relocated and rebuilt in 2013 by Caltrans and STA; the westbound truck scales were constructed in 1958 and will be rebuilt in the near future.